 Fiscal Service uses FS Form 2958DO and FS Form 210 series forms as sources of sample signatures for signature validation.
 Fiscal Service stores optically scanned electronic images of sample signatures for use by all Treasury Financial Centers.
 Also, these forms may be used for manual validation of certifying signatures on payment schedules.

-After completing the form, the Agency must:
+After completing the form, the federal entity must:

 On receipt, Fiscal Service verifies the delegation or designation.
 If the form is accepted, Fiscal Service: